 The ACT exam is administered more than 1.5 million times each year and is offered on 19 different dates each year at hundreds of locations across the USA; it’s also offered on all seven continents, including Antarctica.
 In fact, in a single year there are more than 1 million students who take the ACT globally — and this number is growing each year.

-The below tables lists all of the upcoming ACT dates for the upcoming 2023 test year, complete with the registration deadline for each of the dates.
+The below tables lists all of the upcoming ACT dates for the upcoming 2022/2023 school year, complete with the registration deadline for each of the dates.
 Note that these test dates are only for the United States, Puerto Rico, and other United States territories.

 |2023 ACT Test Date||Registration Deadline||Late Registration Deadline||Photo Upload Deadline|